UKAS Accredited Asbestos SurveysWe offer a full range of asbestos surveying services to businesses throughout the UK

-How do I ensure that I will get a quality asbestos survey?
+How can I be sure that I will get a quality asbestos survey?

 What happens during an asbestos survey?

-Step 1: Gather as much information from you as possible so that the survey will give you what you need.
-This includes information regarding why you need the survey, details of the property including who will be there and any access problems we may encounter such as locked doors.
+Step 1: The surveyor will gather as much information from you as possible to make sure the survey will give you what you need.
+This includes information about why you need the survey, details of the property (including who will be there) and any access problems which may be encountered, such as locked doors.

-Step 2: A survey team will visit the site to undertake the inspection.
-The inspection will depend largely on the type of survey being carried out.
-However, in general, surveyors will check every area of a property.
-This is carried out methodically, one area at a time whilst inspecting floors, walls and ceilings.
+Step 2: The surveyor will visit the site to undertake the inspection.
+The nature of the inspection will depend largely on the type of survey being carried out.
+However, in general, surveyors will check every area of the property.
+This is carried out methodically, one area at a time, inspecting the floors, walls and ceilings.

-Step 4: The last step is to produce the report for you.
-Reports are electronic and include photographs, plans and sample results.
-See ‘What will my asbestos survey report contain?’ section.
-Once the report has been quality checked it will be sent to you electronically.
+Step 4: The final step is to produce the report for you.
+Reports are usually electronic, and include photographs, plans and sample results.
+See ‘What will my asbestos survey report contain?’ for more details.
+Once the report has been quality checked, it will be sent to you.

 How do I know what type of asbestos survey I need?

-The survey report will contain risk assessments for the identified asbestos and recommendations of any actions you may need to undertake.
-This asbestos survey is the first step in managing your asbestos and should form part of your asbestos management plan.
+The survey report will contain risk assessments for any identified asbestos, and recommendations of any actions you need to take.
+This asbestos survey is the first step in managing your asbestos, and should form part of your asbestos management plan.

 In most cases, asbestos located during this type of survey does not need to be removed.
 As long as it is in a good and safe condition, it can remain in place and be managed.
 If you are undertaking refurbishment work, or demolishing / part demolishing a building, you will need to consider an asbestos refurbishment survey or an asbestos demolition survey.
 Find out more